lorto/CNN4SK/README.md

 **Role**: Synthetic Data Generation

-1. **Parameter Generation** The script randomly selects: - Particle ID: electron or muon (“e” or “mu”);    - Topology: Fully Contained (FC) or Partially Contained (PC); - Angles: φ (azimuthal angle) within [0, 2π] and θ (polar angle) within [0, π/2]; - Distances: birth distance (from the plane where Cherenkov light is being recorded) and death distance for the FC scenario (set to zero for the PC scenario).
-2. **Cone-Plane Intersection** Cherenkov radiation forms a cone.
-Its intersection with a plane is represented by an ellipse.
-The script computes: - Outer ellipse parameters based on the larger (birth) distance; - Inner ellipse parameters based on the smaller (death) distance.
+1. **Parameter Generation** Randomly selects particle ID (e.g., “e” or “mu”), topology (e.g., “FC” or “PC”), azimuthal angle φ, polar angles θ, birth and death distances for the charged leptons with respect to the plane.
+2. **Incremental Ellipse Drawing**
-3. **Incremental Ellipse** Drawing A sequence of ellipses is generated at discrete intervals (num_steps) between the outer and inner distances.
-Each ellipse is scaled and oriented according to the Cherenkov angle, θ and φ.
-The script calculates the major and minor semi-axes at each step and renders an ellipse on a 2D grid.
+	- A sequence of ellipses is generated at discrete intervals (num_steps) between the outer and inner distances, scaled and oriented according to the Cherenkov angle, θ and φ.
+	- The script calculates the major and minor semi-axes at each step and renders an ellipse on a 2D grid.
-4. **Noise and Multiple Coulomb Scattering** A Gaussian random displacement (larger for e-like events) is applied to each point of the ellipse.
-Noise growth over the trajectory is implemented to mimic increased scattering towards the end of the path.
+3. **Noise and Multiple Coulomb Scattering**
+	- A Gaussian random displacement (larger for e-like events) is applied to each point of the ellipse.
+	- Noise growth over the trajectory is implemented to mimic increased scattering towards the end of the path.
-5. **Field-of-View Checks** If the generated ellipse lies outside the detector’s 2D window, the event is discarded.
+4. **Field-of-View Checks** If the generated ellipse lies outside the detector’s 2D window, the event is discarded.
-6. **Output and Labeling** Valid events are saved as 2D black and white images.
-The file naming and folder scheme encodes the topology (e.g., “FC” or “PC”) and particle type (e.g., “e” or “mu”).
+5. **Output and Labeling**
+	- Valid events are saved as 2D black and white images.
+	- The file naming and folder scheme encodes the topology (e.g., “FC” or “PC”) and particle ID (e.g., “e” or “mu”).

 ### Training script `train.py`

 **Role**: Model Training

 1. **Data Loading**: Reads images from the event_display_new/ directory using a Keras ImageDataGenerator for data augmentation.
 2. **Model Construction**:
    - Loads a ResNet50 (pre-trained on ImageNet).